Welcome to Generations

 ENERGY ASSISTANCE PROGRAM: Are you in need of assistance with your utility bills?
 The Energy Assistance Program offered through Pace Community Action Agency is designed to assist qualifying households with the higher costs of heating their homes in the winter months.
 The program begins November 1st and runs through mid-May.
 Households that meet program guidelines receive a one-time benefit to their primary heat source to help defray the higher cost of heating their home.
 The amount of assistance a household receives is based on a point system and not the amount of the utility bill.
 A home can earn up to 16 points with each point equating to $25 to the home’s primary heat source.
 An additional $75 benefit is given to the home’s electric account as well.
 Points are earned based on the following categories, household income, type of home, housing status, at risk category, heat type and payment status.
 Applications will be available November 1st and can be found on the Pace website at www.pacecaa.org or by contacting the Energy Assistance office in your county of residence.
 You can contact the Vincennes Pace office at 812 882-7927, ext.
 2.

 SUPPORT GROUP MEETING: The Knox County Support Group for Caregivers of loved ones with Alzheimer’s disease (or other dementia) meets the second Tuesday of each month at 4 p.m. at Central Church of Christ (Fellowship Hall), 1600 Forbes Road, Vincennes.
-However, due to Election Day, the next meeting will take place on November 15th.
 The meetings provide the latest information on Alzheimer's research and medications, help and encouragement from other caregivers and open, but confidential discussions and a chance to be heard.
-For more information, contact Roger Wright, Support Group Facilitator, at (812) 882-7963 or firstname.lastname@example.org.
+For more information, contact Roger Wright, Support Group Facilitator, at (812) 882-7963 or email@example.com.

-WALK WITH A DOC: Good Samaritan Hospital is holding a series of free Walk with a Doc events every Saturday from 9 to 10 a.m. at Gregg Park.
+WALK WITH A DOC: Good Samaritan Hospital is holding a series of free Walk with a Doc events every Saturday from 9 to 10 a.m. at the Vincennes University Student Recreation Center through March when it will return to Gregg Park.
 Learn about a current health topic then spend the rest of the hour enjoying a healthy walk and conversation with a local doctor.
 Walk at your own pace and distance.
 Doctors will rotate as walk leaders.
 To keep track of walks or to find more information about Walk with a Doc, visit http://walkwithadoc.org/our-locations/vincennes-indiana/.

-GENERATIONS MAGAZINE: The fall issue of Generations magazine is out.
+GENERATIONS MAGAZINE: The winter issue of Generations magazine is out.
 Our magazine is geared toward adults in pre-retirement and retirement years and promotes active aging and preventive health.
 It is published three times a year and is free to subscribers.
 All we need is your name and address.
-If you would like to receive future copies of the magazine, contact Jane Hall at 812-888-5138 or firstname.lastname@example.org.
+If you would like to receive future copies of the magazine, contact Brenda Hancock at 812-888-5146 or firstname.lastname@example.org.

 Generations, Area 13 Agency on Aging & Disability, is a program of Vincennes University’s Community Services Division.
 Our agency connects individuals and caregivers to community resources and options for long-term care and in-home services.
 For more information, call 1-800-742-9002 or 812-888-5880 or visit our website at www.generationsnetwork.org.